 Reflecting on his experience in the programme, Mr. Intachan stated: “Being here made me realise that a robust system of governance does not occur naturally; rather, it is the result of careful institutional design and the genuine engagement of all sectors of society.
 The most profound takeaway from this programme was not just academic knowledge, but the friendships, the network, and the diverse perspectives shared by the young leaders across ASEAN.
 Although we come from distinct backgrounds and face different challenges, we share the common goal of advancing our region.”

-During the programme’s final week, Mr. Intachan and the other attending Thai youths were granted an audience with Her Excellency Ms. Juliepohn Isarangkoon Na Ayutthaya, the Thai Ambassador to the United States, at the Royal Thai Embassy in Washington, D.C.
-The Ambassador offered words of advice and emphasised that the selected Thai youths serve as cultural ambassadors and representatives of the nation on the international stage.
-She urged them to utilise the knowledge and experience gained to further develop Thailand and the ASEAN region, while always upholding the honour and dignity of the nation.
+In the final week of the programme, Mr. Intachan and fellow Thai participants were granted an audience with Her Excellency Juliephon Isarangkoon Na Ayutthaya, Ambassador of Thailand to the United States, at the Royal Thai Embassy Washington, D.C..
+The Ambassador encouraged the students to view themselves as cultural representatives of Thailand and urged them to apply the knowledge and experiences gained to support Thailand and the ASEAN region, while upholding national dignity on the global stage.

 Beyond academic learning, the YSEALI programme places significant emphasis on fostering social responsibility through various community service activities, such as sorting clothes for donation to underprivileged community members.
 This practice underscores the concept that true leadership begins with understanding and caring for societal issues.